15 Sep 2025

 Amendments | Free of charge |

-Beyond emphasising the importance of the Block Booking Terms and Conditions and the need to adhere to them to ensure the maximum space is freed up for all customers, the primary purpose of the proposal is to consult on three changes:
+Beyond emphasising the importance of the Block Booking Terms and Conditions and the need to adhere to them to ensure the maximum space is freed up for all customers, the primary purpose of the proposal is to consult on:

 The goal is to optimise deck space utilisation, reduce 'no-shows' and late cancellations while improving operational efficiency and customer satisfaction.